 So what does it take to develop grit as the author defines it?
 The following are just some of the book's pointers that I could relate to and I'm sure you can too:

 Doing more of what you are determined to do and doing it longer equals grit.

 Grit is more about stamina than intensity ("Grit is not just working incredibly hard, it's loyalty").

 Do things better than they have ever been done before.

-Goals are essential to strategizing long term: you must also have lots of short term goals along the way.
+Goals are essential to strategizing long term, and you must also have lots of short-term goals along the way.

 Having goal conflicts can be healthy: what may at one given moment seem contradictory may in fact be complementary.